 There are several maps on this site you can use to explore the old town.
 This one here is pretty large so you can download it and store it on your smartphone to use it later once you arrive here.
 You can also get the printed version of this map in the local Tourist office.
-Another map, this one here, is bit older but still good to use.
+Another map, this one here, is a bit older but still good to use.

-The Old Town has its own couple of beaches actually these are more like a couple of swimming spots were locals who live in the Old Town like to go for a swim.
+The Old Town has its own couple of beaches actually these are more like a couple of swimming spots where locals who live in the Old Town like to go for a swim.
 These are Zakerjan Beach, Puntin and Spomenik.
 All three swimming spots are actually on the edges of the town, right near its medieval walls and towers, which means they are on like 3 min walk from any hose in the Old town.
 For other beaches that are just a bit further, you can read here.
 If you are staying just for a day or two in the area, I suggest you stick with your nearest beach.
-However, if you are spending here a few more days, then my suggestion is to visit the best beaches near Korcula old town that is the ones in Lumbarda, which are on about 4 km away.
+However, if you are spending here a few more days, then my suggestion is to visit the best beaches near Korcula old town are the ones in Lumbarda, which are about 4 km away.
 To get there, take a water taxi, bus or taxi.

 If you intend to stay in the Old Town while visiting Korcula island, here is a list of available places to stay inside the city walls: